 What is SIL?
 In general, SIL funding is provided to households with 24/7 support, but you may still qualify if your support needs are lower or if you live with a family.

-Regardless of your disability living, you want to access your kind of freedom or give the level of independence to your NDIS member.
+Regardless of your disability living, you want to access your kind of freedom or give a level of independence to your NDIS member.

 Every person aspires to live on their terms, choosing where they live and what they do.